gitFahim/Fahim-Ahmed.github.io/_teaching/2014-spring-teaching-1.md

 location: "750 King ST Lancaster, Pennsylvania 17602, United States"
 ---

-# CIS 111 Introduction to Computer Applications
+# CIS 111 Introduction to Computer Applications, CSET 222 Database Management System

 Designing comprehensive presentation slides, enhancing visual engagement, and aiding in the simplification of complex concepts.

-# CSET 222 Database Management System

 Detailed assignments focusing on critical thinking and application of theory materials of the course